Sunday, September 27, 2015

 Alas, those hopes came to naught.
 First obstacle was that, for the second time in the last 30 years, I was summoned for jury duty.
 While I was released before I was due to depart for the Feliciana Retreat Center, that coincided with the arrival of wave after wave of thunderstorms.
-Since I was paid up for DSRSG, and, like with any star party, there could be no refunds, I drove to Louisiana anyway, but I packed the C8 and VX instead of the CGEM.
+Since I was paid up for DSRSG, and, as with any star party, there could be no refunds, I drove to Louisiana anyway, but I packed the C8 and VX instead of the CGEM.
 Why wrestle with a big SCT when the weatherman said there was absolutely no chance whatsoever of me seeing anything?

 The dire predictions of Weather.com and Scopenights were correct.
 I had an OK time at Feliciana, but the Edge 800 never came out of the 4Runner.
 In fact, the weather went from bad to worse in the short time I was onsite.
 I arrived on Thursday afternoon to rain, and left Friday afternoon to the accompaniment of booming thunder and flashing lightning.

 And that was it for me even thinking about using the C11 for nearly six months.
 Both because of this summer’s even more horrible weather and because of non-weather-related factors.
 What little observing got done over those months was done exclusively with my simple Dobbie, Zelda.

 Rod ain’t no dummy—not usually—however, and I wasn’t fool enough to pack up a mostly unused mount and drive hundreds of miles hoping for the best.
 That’s how you incur the wrath of the astronomy gods.
 The CGEM needed to be tested as thoroughly as I could test it.
 Not just visually for a few minutes, but with a camera on the scope over the course of a reasonably long run.